notmikeb/BLESuite/README.md

 # BLESuite README

 ## Related
-Pybluetooth - use scary to do br scan. work on window python3.7 Pybtall - pyobex over blues
+* Pybluetooth - use scary to do br scan. work on window python3.7
+* Pybtall - pyobex over blues. it only has br obex protocol
-Python-bluezero - don't understand ....
+* Python-bluezero - don't understand ....
-Bluesuite - use scary and work on rpi4b with ubuntu server. work on rpi4b python3.8
+* Bluesuite - use scary and work on rpi4b with ubuntu server. work on rpi4b python3.8

 ## Overview